Question of the Day: Change Healthcare Cyberattack

 A: The attack began when BlackCat (also known as ALPHV), infiltrated Change Healthcare’s system.
 From there, the cybercriminal group deployed ransomware to render a variety of sensitive data and essential operations across Change Healthcare’s system unavailable.
 Black Cat then demanded the company make a large payment in exchange for restoration.

-In response to the attack, Change Healthcare immediately disconnected more than 111 of it’ services to prevent further damage and contacted law enforcement.
-The companies services remained disconnected for 1 week, ultimately leaving doctors and hospitals unable to bill, manage and issue prescriptions and restricting patients from making health insurance claims.
+In response to the attack, Change Healthcare immediately disconnected more than 111 of its services to prevent further damage and contacted law enforcement.
+The company’s services remained disconnected for 1 week, ultimately leaving doctors and hospitals unable to bill, manage and issue prescriptions and restricting patients from making health insurance claims.
 This downtime may have cost health care providers up to $100 million per day.

 As ransomware incidents like the Change Healthcare cyberattack become more frequent and costly, it’s important for organizations to take steps to prevent similar losses.
 Below are some prevention tips to keep in mind: